 If a teacher says the student is having a lot of trouble with wh- questions and inferencing, would you use the material the student already had trouble with or something else?

 I use whatever the teacher is willing to share.
 If the student is struggling to answer inferential questions in science, then they’re probably struggling in language arts, as well.
-We get to use our clinical judgement (and the teacher’s input) to decide on the materials that would be most helpful.
+We get to use our clinical judgment (and the teacher’s input) to decide on the materials that would be most helpful.

 Have you had any experience using the curriculum in the therapy room?
 My school’s speech schedule is during the teacher planning times for each grade.
 We cannot be in the classroom because we must see our students during their exploratory time.
 I have pulled vocabulary from teachers in each grade to use, but any more than that takes more time than what I have: 30 minutes with five students in each group.